AthanorLabs/atomic-swap/docs/rpc.md

 - none

 Returns:
-- `ethUpdatedAt`: time when the ETH price was last updated (RFC 3339 format).
+- `ethUpdatedAt`: time when the ETH price was last updated (in RFC 3339 format).
 - `ethPrice`: current ETH/USD price (max 8 decimal points).
-- `xmrUpdatedAt`: time when the XMR price was last updated (RFC 3339 format).
+- `xmrUpdatedAt`: time when the XMR price was last updated (in RFC 3339 format).
 - `xmrPrice`: the current XMR/USD price (max 8 decimal points).
 - `exchangeRate`: the exchange rate expressed as the XMR/ETH price ratio.